10 Top-Rated Things to Do in Polson, MT

 8. Soak in the Sun at Sacajawea Park and Salish Point Park

 On the northern tip of Polson's commercial district, these two park spaces are common hangout spots on summer afternoons.
 A sprawling green space connects both parks, and each has lakefront views.
-Everyday activities at either park include boating, swimming, and lounging.
+Everyday things to do at either park include boating, swimming, and lounging.
 Picnics are also popular in these public spaces.

 Special events and festivals at the park showcase its valuable community space.
 The Flathead Lake Festival of Art, sponsored by Sandpiper Gallery, occurs in Sacajawea Park every July.
 Other performances like live music and community productions take the stage throughout the summer.